 - Cut cucumbers in desired shapes.
 I did one jar of slices, and one jar of wedges.
 Slices should be about 1/4 inch thick, and wedges are one cucumber sliced lengthwise into 8 spears.

 - Place the cucumbers into jars, then divide the garlic and dill between the two jars.
-Top with the peppercorns, mustard seeds, and coriander seeds, also divided into jars (so 1/2 tsp each into each jar).
+Top with the peppercorns, mustard seeds, and coriander seeds, also divided into jars (so 1/2 teaspoon each into each jar).

 - Add vinegar, water, salt and sugar to a small saucepan.
 Bring to a simmer over medium heat, stirring a couple times until sugar and salt are completely dissolved.